PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Listserv@uprbib.upr.clu.edu

 This is a source for Caribbean related mailing lists.
-Send the
+Send the message LISTS

 to the